opsit-io/opsit-explang-docs/docs/explang-alg.md

 Sometimes it is convenient to create functions that can take any number of arguments.
 Such functions are often called "varargs - variable number of arguments" functions.
-In Explang youcan make such a function by following the last positional argument by ellipsis:
+In Explang you can make such a function by following the last positional argument by ellipsis:

 ```julia